Training & Education

 Patrol Tactics Instructor Re-Certification 2191 Locations will vary by session.

-Given a written and practical exam composed of vehicle contacts, person contacts and structural clearing.
-Participants will demonstrate the following skills:
+This course is composed of skills based on vehicle contacts, person contacts and structural clearing.
+The course will involve the following skills:

 WSCJTC